 Chatfield College degree-seeking students are those earning college credits toward a degree at Chatfield College.
 Other degree-seeking students are those earning college credits with the intent to transfer to complete a degree at another college or university.
 Students with prior college credit normally enter as degree-seeking students.
 These transfer students must submit, for review, an official transcript from each regionally accredited institution attended.
 Transfer credit will be awarded on a course-by-course basis and only for those courses in which the student received a grade of “C” or better.
 Courses not offered in Chatfield’s curriculum may be accepted as electives toward the degree at the discretion of the Registrar.
 A maximum of 45 semester hours of transfer credit may be applied toward the Chatfield degree requirements.

-Special students are those who audit hours with no intent to complete a college degree, at either Chatfield or elsewhere.
-These students may take a maximum of 15 credit hours, and then must meet with the Academic Dean for permission to continue in the non-degree status.
 Transient students are those who are attending another college or university and have been given special permission from that institution to enroll in a limited number of classes at Chatfield on a term-by-term basis.
-Students are encouraged to submit a confirming letter from the home institution indicating the student’s academic status and the transferability of the course(s) in which the student is enrolled.
-See the Registrar’s Office for more information on admission requirements.
+Students are encouraged to submit a confirmation letter from the home institution indicating the student’s academic status and the transferability of the course(s) in which the student is enrolled.
+See the Registrar’s office for more information on admission requirements.

 Although Chatfield does not actively recruit international students, we have enrolled students from several countries in recent years.
 With no residence halls and no ESL program on campus, it works best for these students to have sponsors or family nearby with whom they can live and interact in English.
 As a rule, financial aid is not available for students in the U.S. on an F-1 visa.
 A TOEFL score of 500 to 520 or above is desirable.
 The following documents are required for admission of international students:

-- True certified copies of all certificates, secondary school transcripts and higher education transcripts.
+- Certified copies of all certificates, secondary school transcripts, and higher education transcripts.

-- TOEFL scores or ESL language center report showing level attained.
+- TOEFL scores or ESL language center report showing satisfactory English proficiency.